Promoting the employment and advancement of diverse talent

 Strategic Development Program for Female Staff

-We recognize the need to provide finely tailored support for female employees throughout major life events and stages, to ensure that they can maintain a healthy work–life balance without sacrificing the advancement of their career.
-With this need in mind, from FY2016 we have started to restructure our strategic development program specifically for female employees, which provides support at each career stage to ensure employees are able to successfully navigate new challenges and maintain a high level of motivation and pride in their work.
+We recognize the need to provide finely tailored support for female employees throughout major life events and stages, to ensure that they can maintain a healthy work–life balance without sacrificing the advancement of their careers.
+With this need in mind, from FY2016 we have started to restructure our strategic development program specifically for female employees, providing support at each career stage to ensure employees are able to successfully navigate new challenges and maintain a high level of motivation and pride in their work.

 You can scroll left and right with your finger to view the table contents.

 Overview of career support programs for female staff

 Through our career advisory interview system, employees can meet with career advisors to discuss their career issues and concerns in detail.